StanfordASL/NASA_ULI_Xplane_Simulator/src/README.md

 ## Larger GB-Size Datasets
 - The larger dataset is at the Stanford PURL listed in the main README
+- Has Images from X-Plane and Aircraft Pose
+- Has both 8 x 16 downsampled images under `downsampled` and larger images
+- Images are split into train, validation, and test datasets for 4 environmental conditions
+- see the scripts in `download_data` to access data

 # Training a Vision DNN to Predict Aircraft Pose
 If you simply want to train a DNN to predict aircraft pose using pre-recorded training